 With the exception of certain identified items, all of my creative work on this site is published or developed by my company.
-I take pride in the fact that I run an independent publishing and creative arts business, in addition to my other writing and business endeavors.
+I take pride in the fact that I run a creative arts business, in addition to my other writing and business endeavors.

 As an enterprising artist seeking to contribute my art to the world for everyone to enjoy, as well as for the further development of the arts, I’m allowing the use of completed projects for your publishing or production needs.
 However, to do so, you must receive my written and expressed permission.
 That means you can’t take one of my stories or blog entries and make it into a play, script, or book without informing me.
 Reblogging is allowed, as long as you credit me.
 (Best example of being reblogged with proper credit).

 To develop work based on intellectual property without my consent is dishonest and I won’t stand for it.
 I’ve worked very hard on all of my projects; sometimes spending years to perfect them.
-I continue to work hard to create more art that you don’t see because they are behind-the-scenes.
-That doesn’t mean I’m not working.
-That also doesn’t mean that you can just freely take my work and profit from them.
-It’s only right that I receive just compensation for them, just like you would expect the same for the work that you do your job.
+I continue to work hard to create more art that you don’t see because I mostly work behind-the-scenes.
+That doesn’t mean that you can just freely take my work and profit from them without my knowledge and without including me.
+It’s only right that I receive compensation for using, just like you would expect the same for the work that you do your job.

 This page is not to jump down anyone’s throat, but to help you understand how I conduct my business.
 This page is also giving you guidelines on how to legitimately request permission to use my work.
 If you’re seeking to use my work for production or publishing, you can request a license by going to the Contact page and send a detailed request/proposal.
 All requests will be reviewed by my management team.
 Some information that must be included are (but not limited to):

 - Contact phone number,

 - Name of the requesting company,

 - Location of the requesting company or person, as well as all production locations,